 When a third party asks for information from the client file, get the client's informed consent in writing.
 When transferring a file to client's new counsel, have the client sign an authorization for the transfer.
 Retain a complete copy of the file for yourself.
 Also, have the receiving attorney sign an acknowledgement that they received the file.
-See our practice aids, Authorization for Transfer of Client File, and Acknowledgment of Receipt of File, available on the PLF website (www.osbplf.org), for examples.
+See our practice aids Authorization for Transfer of Client File and Acknowledgment of Receipt of File, both available on the PLF website (www.osbplf.org).Click on Services tab > CLE & Resources > Practice Aids > Closing a Law Office > Authorization for Transfer of Client File, Acknowledgment of Receipt of File.